 M8 – Link Box Summary

 The purpose of this worksheet is to assist in the assessment of the link boxes reopener.
-It provides a consolidated view of cost and volume data in relation to link box due to condition, legal and safety reasons, link box failure mitigation and the volume of resulting catastrophic incidents.
+It provides a consolidated view of cost and volume data in relation to link box Asset Replacement due to condition, legal and safety reasons, link box failure mitigation and the volume of resulting catastrophic incidents.

 Towards the end of DPCR5 there have been recent high profile cases of link boxes exploding under pavements.
 These are a particular issue in UKPN’s area.